tayjaybabee/ada-wetter/README.md

 # eve-wetter
-eveHub weather and environment sensor applet
+_eveHub_ weather and environment sensor applet

+## What it does:

+This applet for the ADA (A.I.
+Driven Automation) suite interfaces with your 1